 "First of all, it is important to verify the existence of the patent or design registration and whether there is a similarity between the products (original and claimed one).
 It would be more effective to face this step with the cooperation of an attorney focused on these kind of matters.
 Afterwards, it is important to check the validity of the patent/design and therefore of all the requirements needed to obtain a valid registration.
 Once it is confirmed the patent is valid and there are the circumstances to demonstrate the violation of the intellectual property right, it is advisable to find an amicable solution with the aim of avoiding going to the Court and therefore, sustaining all the relative cost."

 F.B.M. is an industry expert that holds more than 200 patents.
 As a company, we are proud to invest in industrial rights and each product we develop is an internationally protected intellectual property.

-Customer protection is especially important to us because we invest in this in order to guarantee the originality of the products used and to defend our customers from any possible violation in this sense, also by other market players.
+We firmly believe that consumer protection and its safety are fundamental pillars of our business; we are constantly engaged in the search for the best material for cookware handles for pots and pans.
+That's why we invest in this in order to guarantee theoriginality of the products used and to defend our customers from any possible violation in this sense, also by other market players.

 If you would like to have a consultation and go more in depth about possible counterfeit handle situation, just contact us and we will be happy to offer advice and support.